rodrigodg1/js-mqtt-tls-bbs/BBS-with-MQTT-and-TLS/sample/ts-node/README.md

 # BBS-MQTT-TLS

-The publisher sends a document (inputDocument) to the server with the following items:
+The publisher sends a document (inputDocument) to the server with the following items to the "signature_data" topic:

 - "Temperature",
 - "GPS_Lat"
 - "GPS_Long"
 - "Suburb"

-The server creates a two diferent versions in topics:
+The server received the data and creates a two diferent versions in topics:

 - Topic 1: temp_with_suburb
 - Topic 2: temp_with_gps

-Subscriber A onlye receiver Topic 1 with temperature and Suburb information.
+Subscriber A receives the Topic 1 with temperature and Suburb information.

-Subscriber B receive the Topic 2 with all informations (i.e., temperature, GPS_Lat, GPS_Long, and Suburb)
+Subscriber B receives the Topic 2 with all informations (i.e., temperature, GPS_Lat, GPS_Long, and Suburb)

+## Instructions

 Install MQTT: